LarryTurtis/seams/README.md

-SEAMS is a basic CMS that uses Angular, Node.js, and MongoDB.
+SEAMS will be a basic CMS that uses Angular, Node.js, and MongoDB.